 These types of systems are ideal in underground mines where: it is not practical to pre-wet material; there are challenges with water availability and pooling of water is a concern.

 The performance of these systems can be further improved by adding a concentrated surfactant agent like HydroWet to the water spray.
-This product lowers the surface tension of water particles and makes it easier for the water and dust particles to agglomerate, particularly when managing hydrophobic materials such as coal and other fine ores.
+This product lowers the surface tension of water particles and makes it easier for the water and dust particles to agglomerate, particularly when managing hydrophobic materials.

 The secret to successful dust suppression is ensuring that the atomised water droplets and the target dust particles are of equivalent size.
 Spray nozzles need to be exactly calibrated to the right pressure and angle to match the dust pattern and particle size distribution.
 This allows the droplets and the dust particles to combine and fall to the ground, assisted by gravity.
 If the water droplets are too large, the lighter and faster-moving airborne dust will simply float around it.